vjekoart/retrovizor/Readme.md

     * Add bundle hash to JS/CSS asssets to avoid caching
         * Find a way to use something like import maps for CSS files

-            Function `Bits.compileAndMoveStyle` should return an object that contains `{ input, output }` path informations, where input is is relative location in `src|dist`, while output is final output location in the `dist`, including hash if not in dev mode.

             Library: after calling the `Bits.compileAndMoveStyle` function,
             another function should be called that will get all path information as input, and change `@import` statements in the `dist/` directory.